chocolatey/docs/input/en-us/creating-packages/create-packages.md

 **Note:** When you host internal packages, those packages can embed software and/or point to internal shares.
 You are not subject to software distribution rights like the packages on the community feed, so you can create packages that are more reliable and secure.

 First you should determine if you are making a self-contained package or (also) using automation scripts.
-You should also consider creating [[automatic packages|AutomaticPackages]] for the best maintainability over time.
+You should also consider creating [automatic packages](./creating-packages/automatic-packages) for the best maintainability over time.

 1. Run `choco new -h` to get a feel for what you can pass e.g `choco new bob` (to create a package named `bob`)
 1. Note all the rules below.
 This will help you, especially in publishing to the community feed (https://chocolatey.org)